votingworks/arlo-cvr-encryption/README.md

-This command is similar to arlo_decrypt_ballots, except that its input is a "batch file" written out by the Arlo auditing system, which includes Dominion-style ballot "imprinted id" strings (e.g., `2-1-48`), which are then translated into arlo-e2e identifiers.
+This command is similar to arlo_decrypt_ballots, except that its input is a "batch file" written out by the Arlo auditing system, which includes Dominion-style ballot "imprinted id" strings (e.g., `2-1-48`), which are then translated into arlo-cvr-encryption identifiers.

 ### arlo_verify_tally
 ```
 usage: arlo_verify_tally.py [-h] [-t TALLIES] [-r ROOT_HASH] [--totals] [--cluster]

-Reads an arlo-e2e tally and verifies all the cryptographic artifacts
+Reads an arlo-cvr-encryption tally and verifies all the cryptographic artifacts

 optional arguments:
   -h, --help            show this help message and exit